upjohnc/gilded-rose-kata/README.md

     and by 3 when there are 5 days or less but quality drops to 0 after the concert

-We have recently signed a supplier of conjured items.
+We have recently signed a supplier of conjured_quality items.
 This requires an update to our system:

   - "Conjured" items degrade in quality twice as fast as normal items